Exposing False Biblical Teachings

 Are we a Cult?
 The True Definition of a Cult

-MANY CRITICIZE the Church Of Christ, claiming that we are a religious cult, or that our doctrines are comparable to those of other religious organizations such as Jehovah’s Witnesses and Mormons.
-But is this true?
+MANY ATTACK the Church Of Christ, claiming that we are a religious Cult or they claim our doctrines are comparable to other religious organizations such as the Jehovah’s Witness and the Mormons, etc., etc. But is this true?

 "Misconception" of the Church of Christ (List)